 PROPONENTS MIGHT ARGUE that the special allocation rule for mutual funds creates an unfair advantage for the targeted companies.
-Tax incentives are ideally used to attract businesses that would not otherwise locate in New York City and to encourage them to invest long-term.
+The receipts of RICs arise from providing investment advice, assisting with buying/ selling of stocks, advertising and marketing of shares, accounting, data processing, legal and tax servicesactivities similar to what is performed by many other firms that do not enjoy the special allocation rule and yet continue to be based in New York City.
+Additionally, tax incentives are ideally used to attract businesses that would not otherwise locate in New York City and to encourage them to invest long-term.
 Offering incentives to companies already established in the city runs counter to this principal, particularly given that New York City has advantages to offer businesses, such as a well-educated labor force and proximity to other businesses to facilitate knowledge transfer and to supply necessary services and goods.
 They would argue that the advantage provided by the special allocation rule can be viewed as unnecessary.

 OPPONENTS MIGHT ARGUE that in the absence of the special allocation rule, it is not clear whether the mutual funds based in New York City would remain here.
-If RICs relocated elsewhere, this option would lead to a loss of high-wage jobs and tax revenue in the city.
-The two industry subsectors that include mutual funds-Open-End Investment Funds and Other Financial Vehicles-employ approximately 1,000 people in New York City, with an average annual wage of more than \$500,000.
+Department of Labor data indicate there are approximately 1,000 firms in the city's financial sector with some or all of their income allocated for city tax purposes on the basis of sales, employing around 85,000 workers with an average annual wage of \$335,000.
+If enacting this option were to lead RICs to relocate elsewhere, the city would lose high-wage jobs and tax revenue.
 Moreover, future tax incentives may be less successful in attracting businesses, as implementing this option may cause uncertainty regarding the city's follow-through on tax incentive commitments.
 They could also argue that repealing the rule would break conformity between the state and city on the tax treatment of RICs, countering efforts to enhance conformity between the two tax structures.
-They could also point out that with the city already committed to phasing in similar allocation rules (single sales factor) for all taxpayers over the next five years, there is little reason to alter this provision now.
+They would point out that with the city already committed to phasing in similar allocation rules (single sales factor) for all taxpayers over the next five years, there is little reason to alter this provision now.

-OPTION: Repeal the Tax Exemption for Vacant Lots Owned by Nonprofits
+Repeal the Tax Exemption for Vacant Lots Owned by Nonprofits

 Sections 420-a and 420-b of the New York State Real Property Tax Law provide for full property tax exemptions for religious, charitable, medical, educational, and cultural institutions.
-In fiscal year 2013, the city issued exemptions for about 12,000 parcels with a total market value of \$43.3 billion.
-Of these parcels, 57.1 percent were owned by religious organizations, 20.5 percent by charitable organizations, 9.4 percent by medical organizations, 8.8 percent by educational institutions, 2.5 percent were being considered for nonprofit use, and the remaining 1.6 percent were owned by benevolent, cultural, or historical organizations.
+In fiscal year 2015, the city issued exemptions for 11,721 parcels owned by nonprofits with a total market value of \$45.9 billion.
+Of these parcels, 55 percent were owned by religious organizations, 21 percent by charitable organizations, 9 percent by medical organizations, 10 percent by educational institutions, 3 percent were being considered for nonprofit use, and the remaining 2 percent were owned by benevolent, cultural, or historical organizations.

-Included among the exemptions were around 830 vacant lots with a total market value of \$554.8 million.
-The cost to the city for exempting the vacant lots was \$8.4 million in 2013 and the median tax savings was \$1,489.
-More than a quarter of the vacant lots were exempt due to ownership by a charitable institution and 13.2 percent were being considered for nonprofit use.
+Included among the exemptions were around 810 vacant lots with a total market value of \$581 million.
+The cost to the city for exempting the vacant lots was \$10.2 million in 2015 and the median tax savings was \$2,807.
+Three-quarters of all vacant lots held by nonprofits were owned by charitable and religious organizations.
 Just under a third of the vacant lots were small, less than 2,500 square feet.
-The median tax expenditure (amount of taxes foregone) for small vacant lots was \$458, compared with \$2,407 for larger vacant lots.
+The median tax expenditure (amount of taxes foregone) for small vacant lots was \$1,022 and \$4,962 for larger ones.